Qayyax/Advent_of_code_2024/README.md

 # Advent_of_code_2024

-Here I practice 2024 Advent of Code with my brother @fuad_op
+Here I practice 2024 Advent of Code with my brother @fuadop